The Creativity of Text-to-Image Generation: Introduction

 The paper is structured as follows.
-After first discussing related work in Section \ref{sec:relatedwork}, I provide details about my own background and experience as a form of self-disclosure in Section \ref{sec:selfdisclosure}.
-I then discuss and illustrate a case in which a person creates a digital artwork in a non-creative way (Section \ref{sec:edgecase}).
-Motivated by this case, I argue that the human creativity of text-based generative art lies in the interaction of users with the AI-based system and the practices arising from this interaction, such as prompt engineering and curation.
-I expand on the nature of human creativity involved in text-based generative art in Section \ref{sec:creativity}.
-I then discuss opportunities for future research on text-based generative art in the field of Human-Computer Interaction (HCI) and the broader implications of text-based co-creation with AI-based systems in Section \ref{sec:discussion}.
-The paper concludes in Section \ref{sec:conclusion}.
+After first discussing related work (Section \ref{sec:relatedwork}) and the methodology (Section \ref{sec:selfdisclosure}), I discuss and illustrate a case in which a person creates a digital artwork in a non-creative way (Section \ref{sec:edgecase}).
+Motivated by this case, I argue that the human creativity of text-to-image synthesis lies in the interaction of practitioners with the deep learning based system and the creative practices arising from this interaction, such as prompt engineering and curation.
+I~expand on the nature of human creativity involved in text-to-image generation in Section~\ref{sec:creativity}.
+I~then discuss opportunities for future research on text-to-image generation in the field of Human-Computer Interaction (HCI) and the broader implications of text-based co-creation with AI-based systems in Section~\ref{sec:discussion}.
+The paper concludes in Section~\ref{sec:conclusion}.